 The university will soon be undergoing a transition with its current degree audit system.
-The transition will replace the degree audit with a new program called Degree Works, in the fall of 2019.
+The transition will replace the degree audit with a new program called Degree Works, in fall of 2019.

 Lauren Rhome, a senior math and spanish education double major, and other students, had questions about how the new system would impact them.

 "What are the assets for the students, and will they receive support?"
 Rhome said.
 "What do the professors think?
 Will they receive training on the new system?
 Will this completely replace Banner?
 Why is it being switched mid-year?"

 Riley Hysell, a freshman literary studies major, had questions on how the change will impact him as an individual.